 Nicotine produces physical and mood-altering effects in your brain that are temporarily pleasing.
 These effects make you want to use tobacco and lead to dependence.
 At the same time, stopping tobacco use causes withdrawal symptoms, including irritability and anxiety.

+Regardless of how long you've smoked, stopping smoking can improve your health.
 Many effective treatments for nicotine dependence are available to help you manage withdrawal and stop smoking for good.
 Ask your doctor for help.